cypherpunk-academy/2064/en/040_2064_Fortunato.md

 No, I am now trading with even more valuable goods: Information.
 Big data.
 Great thing, I tell you.
-I do in single persons and companies, and there everything: positions, bank data, projects, skills, correspondence, pictures, movies.
+I sell personal information of private persons and companies, and there everything: geo positions, bank data, projects, skills, correspondence, pictures, movies.
 In real time and the whole history.
 My extra service: suggestions for blackmail and bribery opportunities.
 I have 230 million individuals in my database.
-Do you want the private emails from the next president of the United States?
+Do you want the private emails of the next president of the United States?
 No problem.

 My tablet already displayed the data about you in the courtroom.
 It told me also you were outside the door.
-When I learned that the Five Star had been taken from the sky, I did some research for a few days.
+When I learned that the Five Star drone formation had been taken out, I did some research for a few days.
 And then put you on my watch list.
 ...
-But you may wonder how I know your positions.
+But you may wonder how I know your geo positions.
 You don't have smartphones.
 Funny, isn't it?
 No problem for me.
-When it comes to positions, I have a speciality, almost a monopoly: I not only have GPS and face recogniton, but also RFID.
+When it comes to geo positions, I have a speciality, almost a monopoly: I not only have GPS and face recogniton, but also RFID.
 GPS and face recognition are not so reliable with hackers.
 They have these new hoodies that cover too much of the face, and often leave their smartphones at home or put them into some metall boxes."

 <div style="background-color: #dfd; color: black; padding: 10px; margin: 20px 0; border-radius: 5px;">
 With <em>RFID</em> you can identify credit cards, smartphones, stickers and so on via radio frequencies.
-There is passive RFID, which only works over very short distances, and active RFID, with its own power supply.
+It's a small chip that can be built into any device, attached to animals or to the human body.
-Via RFID you can pay at the cash register, get access to buildings, find your key and much more.
+Via RFID you can pay at the cash register, get access to buildings, find your keys, and much more.
 </div>

 Sigur: "RFID?